Page contents

-Without a doubt, one of, if not THE most famous thing to do in Dubrovnik is to walk the ancient Dubrovnik walls.
-When you see them in person, it’s not hard to understand why.
+Without a doubt, one of the most famous, if not THE most famous, thing to do in Dubrovnik is to walk the ancient Dubrovnik walls.
+When you see the walled old city in person, it’s not hard to understand why.
 This is where you’ll get a bird’s eye view right over the city and the Adriatic Sea; it’s a sight that will stay with you forever.

 But it’s also true that you need some information to help your visit go without a hitch.
-I made the mistake on my first time going at midday in summer – a huge mistake.
+I made a mistake on my first time going at midday in peak season – a huge mistake.

-In essence, you need to make peace that the Dubrovnik walls will be crowded from opening to closing in summer.
+In essence, you need to make peace with the fact that the Dubrovnik walls will be crowded from opening to closing in summer.

 What Are The Dubrovnik City Walls